Tens of thousands of Russian gig workers left behind as tech platforms pull out

 But this weekend, Upwork abruptly pulled out of Russia.
-For more than a decade, American and European tech companies have made a business of facilitating online labor — from gig work to content creation, and online marketplaces to payment processors.
+For more than a decade, American and European tech companies have made a business of facilitating online labor — from gig work to content creation and online marketplaces to payment processors.
 Now, tens of thousands of Russian video game streamers on Twitch, gig workers on Upwork, adult-content creators on OnlyFans and computer programmers working on contract have all lost their livelihoods, at least temporarily.

 The gig work companies acted in response to demands from lawmakers and public sentiment against Russia’s invasion of Ukraine.
 Some cited the restrictions that sanctions had placed on processing payments and depositing funds in Russian banks.